The Green Book 2024-2025

 By the end of the paper students will:

-• have a basic understanding of the development of anthropological theory and of some key debates and topics in the discipline; and how anthropology can contribute to the understanding of the contemporary world;
+- have a basic understanding of the development of anthropological theory; and some of the key debates and topics in the discipline;

-• be familiar with ethnography from a broad range of contemporary human societies, with reference both to human social relationships and human relationships to their diverse material environments.
+- be familiar with ethnography from a broad range of contemporary human societies, with reference both to human social relationships and human relationships to their diverse material environments.;

 Transferable skills